creme332/reddit-spam-bot-detector/README.md

 # Bot detection algorithm
-An **extremely** basic bot that identifies bots or spam bots on Reddit with 60% accuracy on a small sample.
+A basic bot that identifies Reddit bots/spam bots with % accuracy.
+12,000 posts from 600+ Reddit accounts were used to reach this level of accuracy.

 This code was written for fun to experiment with Python.